Shockwave Therapy is a modern & effective adjunt to rehabiliation that can be used to relieve a wide-range of symptoms

-Shockwave Therapy is a modern and highly effective addition to osteopathic treatment and the How Osteopathic Clinic in Edinburgh was the first osteopathic clinic in Scotland to provide Shockwave Therapy and remains one of the few non-NHS or sports club aligned clinics in Scotland to use it in general osteopathic practice.
-Helen has the first and only FOCUS SHOCKWAVE THERAPY by Storz Medical in Scotland and the traditional less expensive Radial Shockwave Therapy by Storz Medical
+Shockwave Therapy is a modern and highly effective addition to osteopathic treatment.
+The How Osteopathic Clinic in Edinburgh was the first osteopathic clinic in Scotland to provide Shockwave Therapy and remains one of the few non-NHS or sports club aligned clinics in Scotland to use it in general osteopathic practice.

 Initially used to dissolve kidney stones without the need for surgery, the use of Shockwave Therapy to treat musculoskelatal disorders and tendon pain began in the 1990’s.
 Subsequent medical trials have shown a significant increase in the healing process when Shockwave Therapy is used as part of osteopathic treatment.